Helium-Labs/Zorkin/README.md

   <img src="./Logo.png" alt="Logo" style="max-height:200px;">
 </p>

 Zorkin covers a range of low-friction authentication methods to access self-custodial blockchain accounts, mostly leveraging ZK-SNARKs.
-This document covers using OpenIDConnect, and the [Magic Email](./MagicEmail.md) document covers how to leverage the DKIM protocol of email to create a ZK equivalent to the popular magic link authentication method to access a self-custodial wallet tied to a users email.
-All rights reserved, with copyright, the works of Zorkin make several novel contributions.
-There is an intent to turn Zorkin into a business.
+This document covers using OpenIDConnect, and the [Magic Email](./MagicEmail.md) document covers how to leverage the DKIM protocol of email to create a ZK equivalent to the popular magic link authentication method to access a self-custodial wallet tied to a users email. **All rights reserved, with copyright, the works of Zorkin make several novel contributions with the Intellectual Property owned by Zorkin and its affiliates (Winton Nathan-Roberts).** There is an intent to turn Zorkin into a business.

 ## MVP Video